Adult Soft Tissue Sarcoma Overview

 - Sometimes, just a small amount of tissue needs to be removed.
 Other times, a wider area of tissue must be removed.

-- With advanced cancers that form in an arm or leg, surgery may be followed by radiation or chemotherapy.
+- With advanced cancers that form in an arm or leg, surgery may be followed by radiation therapy or chemotherapy.
 Rarely, the limb may need to be amputated.

-You also may have radiation or chemotherapy:
+You also may have radiation therapy or chemotherapy:

 - Used before surgery to help shrink the tumor to make it easier to remove the cancer